 How a Spouse Gets Paid

 When a couple gets a divorce, one of the spouses may be ordered to pay the other spouse a specific amount of money every month in order to maintain that spouse’s ability to live comfortably.
-Spousal support, commonly referred to as alimony can be a contentious legal battle for both parties.
-Many go into the case unsure of how much they end up paying at the end of the proceeding.
+Spousal support, commonly called alimony, can be a contentious legal battle for both parties.
+Many go into the case unsure of how much they will pay at the end of the proceeding.
 Here is what you need to know about California’s spousal support laws.

 Starting the Process